Latest in series of storms passing over still-flooded B.C. 'not as severe as forecast'

 Public Safety Minister Mike Farnworth started his daily update Thursday with what is likely welcome news for thousands of residents who've been impacted by the extreme weather: the worst of it "appears to be behind us."

-The third of these systems struck this week, and prompted evacuation orders and pre-emptive road closures, as well as multiple mudslides.
+The third in a trio of these systems struck this week, and prompted evacuation orders and pre-emptive road closures, as well as multiple mudslides.

 But it could have been worse.